+Two options are available: Disabled or Enabled.
+The default setting is Enabled.
 This item allows you to adjust the keystroke repeat rate.
-When set to Enabled, you can set the two keyboard typematic controls that follow (Typematic Rate and Typematic Rate Delay).
+When set to Enabled, you can set the two keyboard typematic controls that follow (Typematic Rate and Typematic Delay).
 If this item is set to Disabled, the BIOS will use the default setting.
-The default setting is Enabled.